septentrio-gnss/mosaicHAT/README.md

 ### 0.6	Applications

-## 1. Mosaichat Design
+## 1. mosaicHAT Design
 ### 1.1 Design Overview
-Mosaichat is a 4-Layer Printed Circuit Board (PCB) designed to stack on top of Raspberry Pi.
+mosaicHAT is a 4-Layer Printed Circuit Board (PCB) designed to stack on top of Raspberry Pi.
 Both Top and Back layers are used for power and signals.
 The first inner layer is a GND plane whereas the second inner layer functions as a 3.3V power plane with a slight use of other connections.

 Other than the female Raspberry Pi connecter, all components are placed on the Top layer.
 All components are Surface Mount Devices (SMD) except for connectors.

-Mosaichat was designed using [KiCAD](https://kicad-pcb.org), an open source suite for Electric Design Automation.
+mosaicHAT was designed using [KiCAD](https://kicad-pcb.org), an open source suite for Electric Design Automation.
 KiCAD provides a beautiful 3D viewer besides its design capabilities.

 Following is the schematic plan, for higher quality check [PDF plan](schematic.pdf).

 <img src="doc_resources/schematic_big.PNG" width="60%">

-A top 3D view of Mosaichat showing main components.
+A top 3D view of mosaicHAT showing main components.

 <img src="doc_resources/3dplan.PNG" width="60%">

-The following sections provide more details on Mosaichat design.
+The following sections provide more details on mosaicHAT design.

 ### 1.2 mosaic Pinout